Listen to this article

 Common Mistakes and Considerations

-• Missed Deductions: Remember to deduct up to $3,000 of net capital losses against your ordinary income.
+Missed Deductions: Don't forget you can deduct up to $3,000 of net capital losses against your other income.
+It's a small but valuable silver lining.

 Try the Calculator